 - Journal provides DOI (Digital Object Identifier) to each published article.

 - Originality.
-Presented articles must be original, not published elsewhere and should correspond with the aims and scope of the journal.
-The editorial board uses the iThenticate Plagiarism Detection Software for checking originality of all manuscripts.
+Presented articles must be original, not published elsewhere, and should correspond with the aims and scope of the journal.
+The editorial board uses the iThenticate Plagiarism Detection Software for checking the originality of all manuscripts.

 - Peer Review.
-All manuscripts are peer-reviewed by two experts, double-blind review system is applied.
+All manuscripts are peer-reviewed by two experts, a double-blind review system is applied.

 - Publication fee.
 The fee for 8 pages publication (16 000 characters without spaces) - 150 EUR (excluding VAT).
-Each additional paper of submitted publication - 20 EUR (2000 characters without spaces) (exluding VAT).
+Each additional paper of submitted publication - 20 EUR (2000 characters without spaces) (excluding VAT).

-- The articles are published according to the authors orginals.
-However, in order to ensure the scientific english standards of the journal publications, manuscripts are submitted for revision to the management / economics language specialists.
+- The articles are published according to the author's originals.
+However, in order to ensure the scientific English standards of the journal publications, manuscripts are submitted for revision to the management/economics language specialists.

 OPEN ACCESS POLICY

 - All articles published in Management Theory and Studies for Rural Business and Infrastructure Development (MTSRBID) are under the Creative Commons Attribution-NonCommercial 3.0 Unported license, allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.

-- Authors retain copyright of their work, with first publication rights granted to Vytautas Magnus University Agriculture Academy.
+- Authors retain the copyright of their work, with first publication rights granted to Vytautas Magnus University Agriculture Academy.
 However, authors are required to transfer copyrights associated with commercial use to the Publisher.

 - This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

-- Authors retain copyright of their work published in Management Theory and Studies for Rural Business and Infrastructure Development (MTSRBID), with first publication rights granted to Vytautas Magnus University Agriculture Academy.
+- Authors retain the copyright of their work published in Management Theory and Studies for Rural Business and Infrastructure Development (MTSRBID), with first publication rights granted to Vytautas Magnus University Agriculture Academy.

 - Authors are permitted and encouraged to post items submitted to this journal on personal or institutional websites, prior to and after publication (while providing the bibliographic details of that publication).